theZalmanian/TeamMinion/README.md

 - Database logic and functions are located in `model/`

 ### Routes all URLs and leverages a templating language using the Fat-Free framework.
-- Conditionally define routes and render pages using Fat-Free Framework using index.php
+- Conditionally define routes and render pages using Fat-Free Framework
-- and app/controller/controllers as well as controllers/controller
 - Utilized templating to dynamically display reservation confirmation and display session variables

 ### Has a clearly defined database layer using PDO and prepared statements.